vahidmohsseni/k8s-mlflow/README.md

-## A Release of MLflow in Docker for Kubernetes
+## A Release of MLflow Tracking Server in Docker for Kubernetes

 ## Manual
 To deploy the MLFlow in the Kubernetes cluster you need to, first, build the Docker image and push it to a registery accessible by your cluster.